Skip to main content

 At the beginning of the third year, an Introduction to Chest Radiology lecture and an Imaging Lab are included in the Introduction to Clinical Clerkship week.
 Medical students are exposed to a wide range of imaging studies while taking care of patients during their third and fourth years.

-Radiology UIM Research Summer Fellowship Program
+Biomedical Student Research Summer Fellowship

-used as a stipend for the medical student.
+Grant recipients receive up to $5,000 ($500 per week for up to 10 weeks).
+It is to be used as a stipend for the student.
 Funds are intended to secure time for the recipient and may not be used for non-personnel research expenses.

 Radiology Clerkship & Electives